We get this question a lot: “Can you put affiliate links in recipes?”

 - In the middle of the blog post, when talking about the tool

-- A special equipment recommendation section
+- A special recipe equipment recommendation section

 With Tasty Recipes + Tasty Links, you can add your must-have kitchen gear right to that beautiful recipe card.

 That way, readers know exactly what you use, and they can buy it too!
+They get to shop without leaving your page!
+Plus, you earn a commission if they buy.

 3. Step-by-step instructions